 Oblivion

-If you haven't watched Oblivion, don't touch this post.
-It will talk about the film, they call it a spoiler.♥️
+If you haven't watched Oblivion, don't even touch this post.
+It will tell you about the movie, they call it a spoiler.♥️

-Oblivion, the film, allows for a few ways to see it.
-Most likely the fault of our eye, not so much the film.
+Oblivion, the movie, allows for a few ways to see it.
+Most likely our eye's fault, not so much the movie's.

-1. The towering glazed canopy with a floating pool with a glass floor could not have been designed to be "ugly".
-It seems to reflect a kind of human dream.
+1. The sky-high glazed cover with a floating pool with a glass floor could not have been designed to be "ugly".
+It seems to reflect a type of human dream.

-2. Did there need to be disgrace under this "dream canopy"?
-A "contaminated" environment, "inferior" beings living in misery hunted like rebels?
+2. Did there need to be disgrace under this "dream cover"?
+"Contaminated" environment, "inferior" beings living in misery hunted as rebels?
 It seems so.

 Some message may be being passed.

 3. The woman doesn't go out into the field.
 She stays at home - "safe".
-This reminds me of the concern with the "uteruses of women" before the premiere of the first locomotive, which went at a dazzling, for the time, 60km/h.
+This reminds me of the concern about the "women's wombs" before the premiere of the first locomotive, which went at a dazzling, for the time, 60km/h.
 The news is real, from the time.
 Machismo persists, still, in the film.

 I'm still watching.

-In this sense, the canopy and the wife inside seem like an artificial relationship.
-Did the canopy need to be the most "beautiful" representing a bad relationship?
-Maybe it needed to: compensate for the emptiness with a great work.
+In this sense, the cover and the wife inside seem like an artificial relationship.
+Did the "most beautiful" cover need to represent a bad relationship?
+Perhaps it did: to compensate for the emptiness with a great work.
 Something along these lines.

 It will be possible to go further.